cdgco/VestaWebInterface/docs/manual-config.md

 * DB\_ENABLED: Enter 'true' or 'false'.
 If 'false', hides all databases, control to database settings and web based database access.
 Case sensitive.
 * ADMIN\_ENABLED: Enter 'true' or 'false'.
 If 'false', hides admin panel, and all admin specific control.
 Disables web based settings (settings must be configured from MySQL).
 Case sensitive.
 * PROFILE\_ENABLED: Enter 'true' or 'false'.
 If 'false', hides user profile and user settings page.
 Case sensitive.
 * CRON\_ENABLED: Enter 'true' or 'false'.
 If 'false', hides all cron jobs and control to cron job settings.
+Case sensitive.
 * BACKUPS\_ENABLED: Enter 'true' or 'false'.
 If 'false', hides all backups and control to backup settings.
+Case sensitive.
+* NOTIFICATIONS\_ENABLED: Enter 'true' or 'false'.
+If 'false', disables dashboard notification system.
+Case sensitive.
 * REGISTRATIONS\_ENABLED: Enter 'true' or 'false'.
 If 'false', hides link to sign up.
 See [Registrations section](registrations) to learn how to configure.
+Case sensitive.
 * SOFTACULOUS\_LINK: Enter 'true' or 'false'.
 If 'false', hides link to old Softaculous.
 Case sensitive.
 * OLD\_CP\_LINK: Enter 'true' or 'false'.
 If 'false', hides link to old VestaCP interface.
 Case sensitive.
+* VWI_BRANDING: Enter 'true' or 'false'.
+If 'false', hides VWI bradning from page footers.
+Case sensitive.
+Read [Branding section](branding) for more info.
+* CUSTOM_FOOTER: Enter 'true' or 'false'.
+If 'false', uses default site name as branding in page footers.
+Case sensitive.
+Read [Branding section](branding) for more info.
+* FOOTER: Enter custom footer message if 'CUSTOM_FOOTER' setting is 'true'.
+Read [Branding section](branding) for more info.

 #### Mail Config
 * PHPMAIL\_ENABLED: Enter 'true' or 'false'.
 Allows emailing credentials once database or email account are created.